-The following are the lessons learned from Harshala Patel, who has passed the PMP exam.
+The following are the lessons learned from Harshala Patel.

 It feels great to pass the PMP exam on the first try.
 But, trust me, it requires discipline and dedicated efforts.